-- Concentration risk may be caused by underwritten risks, counterparty risk/credit risk, investment or market risk, other risks, or a combination or interaction of all these risks.
+- > Currency risk is the risk of losses resulting from changes in the level or in the volatility of currency exchange rates.
+The Company has no material foreign-currency positions in its (Solvency II) balance sheet. - Concentration risk may be caused by underwritten risks, counterparty risk/credit risk, investment or market risk, other risks, or a combination or interaction of all these risks.
 The Solvency II standard formula market risk module covers the additional risks stemming either from market risk concentrations due to lack of diversification in the asset portfolio or from large exposure to default risk by a single issuer of securities or a group of related issuers (market risk concentrations).
 Asset exposures to a single counterparty, either entity or group of entities, or to a geographic area are identified and managed in line with the risk appetite framework.
-At end 2018 Credendo XS had a maximal exposure to a single counterparty at the level of 36.7 % of available own funds which is above the 20% level of the company's risk appetite threshold.
-Credendo XS will take the needed actions to be compliant with the risk appetite framework. - > The Solvency II market risk capital requirement not only covers the risk arising from the level or volatility of market prices of financial instruments but also properly reflects the structural mismatch between assets and liabilities, in particular with respect to the duration thereof and the currency composition.
+At the end of 2019 Credendo XS had a maximal exposure to a single counterparty at the level of 20.7% of available own funds which is only slightly above the 20% level of the company's risk appetite threshold. - > The Solvency II market risk capital requirement not only covers the risk arising from the level or volatility of market prices of financial instruments but also properly reflects the structural mismatch between assets and liabilities, in particular with respect to the duration thereof and the currency composition.
 Credendo XS's asset-liability management (ALM) strategy takes into account the interrelation between different types of financial risks (market risk, credit risks, liquidity risks) originating especially on the asset side, and underwriting risks referring to the liabilities side.
 The framework is essentially short term given the characteristics of the non-life business.